xflr6/latexpages/README.rst

       article2

-The following will typeset all parts, copy their PDFs to the output directory, and combine them.
-By default, this also create a 2-up version:
+The following will typeset all parts, copy their PDFs to the output directory, and combine them into a single PDF.
+By default, this also creates a 2-up
+version:

 .. code:: bash